• Skip to main content

 Calcium Oxalate Rich Food Intake

 Avoid calcium oxalate crystal-forming rich foods such as beets, chocolate, spinach, rhubarb, tea and most nuts.
-Also avoid cola sodas as they are rich in phosphate.
+At the first sign of a kidney stone, you should also avoid cola sodas as they are rich in phosphate.
 Both oxalate and phosphates can contribute to calcium oxalate crystal formation.
-If you suffer from calcium oxalate crystals, your doctor may advise you to avoid these foods or to consume them in smaller amounts.
+If you suffer from calcium oxalate crystals, your doctor may advise you to avoid these foods or to consume them in smaller amounts or try the calcium stones diet.

 Fructose (Sugar) Intake